Disclaimer: Nothing's mine.

 She paused as a short-stubbled, tanned man strode over with a bright, yellow bottle.
 'Grazie mille.'

 The waiter smiled and poured lemon-hued, strong-smelling liquid into the two glasses.
 'Enjoy your holiday,' he said with a faint Italian accent.
-'If you have the chance, I recommend the café across the piazza, my wife works there.'
+'If you have the chance, I recommend the café across the piazza, my wife works there so I can vouch for the baking.'

 'Grazie.'
 Fleur pushed one of the glasses across the table with the tip of her finger.
 'So, if those places are where you've spent all your time, why do you think you enjoy our little trips so much?'